felt/js-sdk/docs/api/Elements/GetElementGroupsConstraint.md

 ***

-The filter to apply when getting element groups.
+The constraints to apply when getting element groups.

 ## Properties